nabilatajrin/multivariate-linear-regression-without-library/README.md

 ϵ – Residual (error)

+STEPS:

-load the data, X, Y
+-load the data, X, Y
-turn X and Y into numpy arrays
+-turn X and Y into numpy arrays

 Y – the observed value